GSI-HPC/openssh-container-login/README.md

 ssh -F ssh-config -p 2223 vagrant@ssh-container
 ```

-Uncomment `systemctl restart sshd.service` in the [Vagrantfile](Vagrantfile) to
+Alternatively uncomment `systemctl restart sshd.service` in the
-run on the default port.
+[Vagrantfile](Vagrantfile) to run on the default port 22.

 ### Usage